stitchdata/docs/_getting-started/concepts-system-overview-guide.md

               ---

-      - title: "Preparing"
+      - title: "Prepare"
         anchor: "system-architecture--preparing"
         content: |
-          The second phase in the replication process is called **Preparing**.
+          The second phase in the replication process is called **Prepare**.
 During this phase, the extracted data is buffered in Stitch's durable, highly available internal data pipeline and readied for loading.

-          The Preparing phase includes:
+          The Prepare phase includes:

           {% for sub-subsection in subsection.sub-subsections %}
           - [{{ sub-subsection.title }}](#{{ sub-subsection.anchor }})